TendaiShoko/TendaiShoko/README.md

 - **Cross-Industry AI Implementation**: Developed and maintained high-impact ML and generative AI systems to address unique business challenges across sectors, resulting in improved efficiencies and performance.
 - **Data Pipeline Optimization**: Designed and implemented efficient batch and real-time data pipelines using cloud services, ensuring data reliability and accessibility for analytics and decision-making.
-- **Business Process Transformation**: Leveraged AI to transform business processes, resulting in enhanced decision-making and operational efficiencies for clients across industries.
+- **Business Process Transformation**: Leveraged AI to transform business processes, enhancing decision-making and operational efficiencies for clients across industries.

 ---